Yamantaka: Etymology

 Yamāntaka is a Sanskrit name that can be broken down into two primary elements: Yama (यम), –the god of death; and antaka (अन्तक) –destroyer.
 Thus, Yamāntaka means “Destroyer of Death” or "Conqueror of Death".

-While Yamāntaka is therefore Yama's nemesis, his representation mirrors Yama in many ways: he too often rides a buffalo and often depicted with a buffalo's head.
+While Yamāntaka is therefore Yama's nemesis, his representation mirrors Yama in many ways: he too often rides a buffalo and is often depicted with a buffalo's head.

 Because of this mirroring of appearance and similarity in name, it is not hard to find texts and books (which would appear to be reliable sources of much material) conflate both Yamāntaka and Yama as being the same deity when they are not.

 Within Buddhism, "terminating death" is a quality of all buddhas as they have stopped the cycle of rebirth, samsara.
 So Yamāntaka represents the goal of the Mahayana practitioner's journey to enlightenment, or the journey itself: On final awakening, one manifests Yamāntaka – the ending of death.

-Outline
+Origin

 One historic source of name follows Kalantaka, an aspect of the Hindu god Shiva who saves his follower from the clutches of death Yama and is seen as the deity of adherence and origin of the Mahamrityunjaya Mantra of Buddhism and Hinduism.

+In the buddhist Tantra, Siva as wrathful Bhairava, prefixing of the term “vajra” to his name—the preeminent symbol of power in the Buddhist tantra vehicle (Vajrayana)—is interpreted as a definitive sign of Bhairava’s wholesale transformation and conversion to Buddhism.
+The subjugation and conversion of non-Buddhist deities and the subsequent acquisition of the defeated deity’s special attributes is a common theme in Buddhist tantric literature.

-In Buddhism, Yamāntaka is a wrathful expression of Mañjuśrī, the bodhisattva of wisdom who, in other contexts, also functions as a dharmapala or a Heruka.
+Taranatha describes Yamāntaka is a wrathful expression of Mañjuśrī, the bodhisattva of wisdom.
+However, the Mañjuśrīmūlakalpa describes Yamāntaka to be an emanation of Vajrapani.
+In Chinese Buddhism and Shingon Buddhism, Yamāntaka is the wrathful emanation of Amitabha.
 He adopted this form in order to defeat Yama, the lord of death who was arrogantly interfering with karma by claiming victims before their time was up.
-Yamantaka submitted Yama by the terrorizing him with his form, one even more frightening than that of Yama himself, which at the same time also acted as mirror of Yama's horrible appearance.
+Yamāntaka submitted Yama by terrorizing him with his form, one even more frightening than that of Yama himself, which at the same time also acted as mirror of Yama's horrible appearance.
 Yama then repented his actions and became a guardian of dharma.
-Through this way, Mañjuśrī also exposed the illusory nature of the fear to death, as well as the unreality of death itself.
+Through this way, Mañjuśrī also exposed the illusory nature of the fear of death, as well as the unreality of death itself.